charmed-kubernetes/charm-kubernetes-e2e/README.md

 juju run kubernetes-e2e/0 test --wait=2h
 ```

-### Tuning the e2e test
+## Tuning the e2e test

-The e2e test is configurable.
+The e2e test is configurable for both Canonical K8s and Charmed K8s testing.
 By default it will focus on or skip the declared
 conformance tests in a cloud agnostic way.
 Default behaviors are configurable.
 This allows the operator to test only a subset of the conformance tests, or to
 test more behaviors not enabled by default.
 You can see all tunable options on